 To understand this, let’s take a look at addiction itself.
 Drug and alcohol addiction is a plague like no other that seemingly would ruin a person’s life if he or she did nothing about it.
 Contrary to most people’s understanding, addition actually goes a lot deeper than just the physical cravings and the chemical dependence to drugs and alcohol themselves.

-Drug and alcohol addiction is only about thirty percent physical and actually seventy percent or more mental.
-The mental, personal, psychological, and spiritual addiction to drugs and alcohol in fact carries with it far more weight than the physical cravings.
+Drug and alcohol addiction is only about 30 percent physical and 70 percent mental.
+The mental, personal, psychological, and spiritual addiction carries with it far more weight than the physical cravings.
 This is an interesting phenomenon, but it is very true.
 The fact that 50 percent of recovered addicts relapse is a testament to this simple fact.

 Furthermore, an individual started using and abusing drugs and alcohol for mental and personal reasons.
-A person will continue to use and abuse drugs and alcohol for mental and personal reasons in spite of very prevalent risks of using such substances.
-Finally, addicted individuals will go back to using drugs and alcohol years into their recovery for mental and psychological reasons, not any physical ones.
+A person will continue this behavior in spite of very prevalent risks of using such substances.
+Finally, addicted individuals will relapse for mental and psychological reasons, not any physical ones.

 We can see then that addiction treatment must be about a lot more than just achieving initial sobriety.
 If one hopes to beat addiction and stay clean for life, there is much more that needs to be addressed in rehab.

-What to Do to Make Rehab a Lifelong Commitment
+What to Do to Make Recovery a Lifelong Commitment

-Be sure to select the right addiction treatment program in the first place.
-Choose a program that you like, that has multiple different approaches to addiction treatment, and that you feel you will have a good experience at.
+- Be sure to select the right addiction treatment program in the first place.
+Choose a program that you like.
+Find one that has multiple approaches to addiction treatment, and that you feel will result in a good experience.
 Be selective in your choice.
 Don’t settle for second best when it comes to attaining sobriety.

 - Set goals for yourself while in treatment.
 What do you want to accomplish?
 How do you want your addiction treatment program to affect you for the rest of your life?
 What type of life long standards do you want rehab to help you create?